-- 2. The proposed lease provides that the interim marine terminal, including upland storage, will be available for use by non-owners of the terminal, including State oil lessees, on a non-discriminatory basis.
-The lease also provides that should the interim marine terminal preclude or adversely affect oil and gas exploration and development on State land, the State may terminate the marine terminal lease if a negotiated resolution to the problem is not reached. - 3.
-An EIR was prepared and adopted for this project by the County of Santa Barbara.
-The Commission was a member of a joint review panel headed by the Ceunty of Santa Barbara as the CEQA Lead Agency.
-The State Lands Commission staff has reviewed such document and has identified, in Exhibit "C", significant environmental effects which involve the part of the project that the Commission will be considering for approval. - 4.
-This activity involves leads identified as possessing significant environmental values pursuant to PRC 6370, et seq.
-Based upon the staff's consultation with the persons nominating such lands and through the CEQA review process, it is the staff's opinion that the project, as proposed, is consistent with its use classification.
+- 3. An EIR was prepared and adopted for this project by the County of Santa Barbara.
+The Commission was a member of a joint review panel headed by the County of Santa Barbara as the CEQA Lead Agency.
+The State Lands Commission staff has reviewed such document and has identified, in Exhibit "D", significant environmental effects which involve the part of the project that the Commission will be considering for approval. - 4.
+This activity involves lands identified as possessing significant environmental values pursuant to PRC 6370, et seq.
+Based upon the staff's consultation with the persons nominating synh lands and through the CEGA review process, it is the staff's opinion that the project, as proposed, is consistent with its use classification.